 Our Dream did not realize itself overnight, upon a single wish or in the blink of an eye.
 We are not trust babies, lottery winners nor highly skilled investors.
 Life hasn’t been perfect north nor south of the border.
 We have experienced our fair share of setbacks and heartaches—health, financial, loss of loved ones—you know, life.

-As Oprah Winfrey so accurately states, “Luck is preparation meeting opportunity.”
+As Oprah Winfrey states, “Luck is preparation meeting opportunity.”